Skip to main content

 2. Complete the application to register the EPA.

-3. Send the application, original EPA document and fee to the Office of Public Guardian to be registered.
+3. Send the application, original EPA document and fee to the Office of the Public Guardian to be registered.

 No, EPAs only cover property and financial affairs decisions.